craigmckeachie/code-academy-notes/src/content/docs/git/git-feature-branch-workflow.md

       git pull origin main
       ```

-    - Resolve conflicts by editing the conflicting files manually.
+    - If conflicts, resolve conflicts by editing the conflicting files manually.
     - Stage the resolved files for commit:
       ```bash
       git add .